5/31/22 update: Important Enrollment Changes for Fall 2022

 - Consular sections overseas may be able to expedite your interview date if there is an urgent need such as school start date.
 The process to request an expedited nonimmigrant visa interview varies by location.
 You should refer to the instructions on the website of the Embassy or Consulate Visa Section where you will interview, or on their online appointment scheduling site.
 You will need to provide proof such as your I-20 for an earlier appointment.

 - IMPORTANT: if you plan to re-enter the United States, you may need to obtain a travel signature for your I-20.
-Please contact international education center at Intled@smc.edu at least two (2) weeks before you travel.
+Please contact the International Education Center at Intled@smc.edu at least two (2) weeks before you travel.

-Expansion of on-Ground Course Offerings for Fall 2021:
+Expansion of On-Ground Course Offerings for Spring 2022:

 Whether you are a new student or a continuing student at Santa Monica College, we encourage you to come and pursue your education in the United States.
-Beginning in the fall 2021 semester SMC will offer 484 on-ground class sections.
+Beginning in the Spring 2022 semester SMC will offer approximately 500 on-ground class sections.

 Information for Current Students